Golf Glove Buyers Guide 2025

 Synthetic is a man-made, extremely stretchy material that allows the skin to breathe.
 There are golf gloves that are 100% synthetic available, but most people find a leather glove more comfortable.

 There are also gloves that are a combination of leather and synthetic material.
 The synthetic material is usually sewn in certain places, such as where joints bend.
 The stretchy material allows freer movement.
 Gloves that are synthetic or partially synthetic are generally less expensive than leather golf gloves.
-A glove that is both leather and synthetic material should not be submerged in water.
-A golf glove that is 100% synthetic may be washed with other gentle cycle laundry and air dried naturally.
+A glove made from a combination of leather and synthetic materials should not be submerged in water.
+A golf glove that is 100% synthetic may be washed with other laundry in a gentle cycle and air-dried naturally.

 A specially made manikin hand is available to slip the glove over to keep its shape.